 - “So having come to the master of the house, the slaves said to him; “Master, didn’t you sow good seed in your field?
 So how does it have false wheat?”

-- “And he was telling them; “An man – an enemy – did this.”
-And the slaves said to him; “Then, do you want us to go out and gather them?”
+- “And he was telling them; “A man – an enemy – did this.”
+And the slaves say to him; “Then, do you want us to go out and gather them?”

-- “And he said; “No, lest when gathering the false wheat you might uproot the true wheat with them.
+- “And he says; “No, lest when gathering the false wheat you might uproot the true wheat with them.

 - “Allow both to grow together until the harvest, and at harvest time I will tell the harvesters; “First gather the false wheat and tie them into bundles to burn them, but gather the true wheat into my barn.”

 The Mustard Seed, Leaven, and Reason for Parables

-- He set another parable before them, saying; “The kingdoms of the heavens is like a mustard seed which a man took and sowed in his field;
+- He set another parable before them, saying; “The kingdom of the heavens is like a mustard seed which a man took and sowed in his field;

 - “which is truly smaller than all the common7The word “common” is not in the Greek, but was added to provide cultural context.
 The mustard seed was the smallest seed of all the plants that the Jews cultivated. seeds.
 But when it’s grown, it’s greater than the garden plants and becomes a tree.
 Therefore, the birds of the air come and make nests on its branches.”

-- Jesus said all these things to the crowds.
-And He was speaking nothing to them without a parable,
+- Jesus said all these things to the crowds in parables, and He was speaking nothing to them without a parable,

 The Parable of the False Wheat (Tares) Explained

 - Then having sent away the crowds, He went into the house.
 And His disciples approached Him saying; “Explain to us the parable of the false wheat in the field.”

-- Then answering, He said: “The man who sowed the good seed is the Son of Man;
+- Then answering, He said: “The man who sows the good seed is the Son of Man;

 - “and the field is the world; and the good seed, these are the sons of the kingdom; and the false wheat, these are the sons of the evil one,